gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 (``careabout``) with four levels from *Not at all* to *A lot*.
-The following code loads their data set after missing responses were removed, does a little re-ordering of factor levels to help make the results easier to understand, and makes a table plot to get a general sense of the results including information on the respondents' gender, age, income, and education.
+The following code loads their data set after missing responses were removed, does a little re-ordering of factor levels to help make the results easier to understand, and makes a tableplot to get a general sense of the results including information on the respondents' gender, age, income, and education.

 (ref:fig5-27) Tableplot of "data from "data-is-vs-data-are" survey, sorted by "CareAbout" responses.